flexera-public/sca-codeinsight-reports-installer/README.md

 A minimum vesion of python 3.5 is required to run this script.
 No additional python modules should be required to run this program

+**Git Requirements**

+This script will automatically pull multiple resositories from github so git is required.

 ## Usage

 The script accepts three arguments to be supplied by the user